Online Bachelor of Applied Science in Graphic Information Technology

 This is a required field.

-ASU’s graphic information technology degree prepares you to create design solutions for commercial use.
-Unlike a typical graphic design degree, the graphic information technology degree includes coursework in:
+This graphic information technology degree prepares you to create design solutions for commercial use.
+Unlike a typical graphic design degree, this program includes coursework in

 • 2D and 3D animation art.